astral-sh/uv/docs/reference/settings.md

 #### [`trusted-host`](#trusted-host) {: #trusted-host }

-A list of trusted hostnames for SSL connections.
+A list of trusted hosts for SSL connections.
+Expects to receive either a hostname (e.g., `localhost`) or a host-port pair (e.g., `localhost:8080`).

 WARNING: Hosts included in this list will not be verified against the system's certificate store.